spurin/container-systemd/README.md

 Convenient GitHub links for where I make use of these source images -

-* Customised with SSHD and ttyd to mimic virtual machine distributions - [spurin/container-systemd-sshd-ttyd](https://github.com/spurin/container-systemd-sshd-ttyd)
+* Customised with sshd and ttyd to mimic virtual machine distributions - [spurin/container-systemd-sshd-ttyd](https://github.com/spurin/container-systemd-sshd-ttyd)

 ## Credits and Thanks